RazanXCode/GitHub-Collab/README.md

 # GitHub-Collab
-This is a repo for the exploring resolving conflict
+This is a repo for exploring resolving conflict